Consensys/doc.goquorum/docs/Reference/API-Methods.md

 Approves the organization admin or network admin role assignment to the specified account.
 This method can be called by a network admin account.
-The role is approved once majority approval is received.
+The role is approved once the majority of network admins approve.

 #### Parameters